0

 Harvesting our jojoba directly from a single source of our farms, we’re the best producer of the highest quality jojoba extract in the world with our HobaCare products: HobaCare, HobaCare Organic, HobaCare Baby, and HobaCare Baby Organic.
 We’re also passionate about bringing jojoba into every home.

-If you have any questions on jojoba, our products, or more about these topics, such as how long does jojoba oil keep? we’re happy to help!
+If you have any questions on jojoba, including ‘How long does jojoba oil keep or last?’ and ‘Can and does jojoba oil go bad?’, our products, or more about these topics we’re happy to help!

 In the meantime, enjoy this quick informative laundering and storage guide!